Getting Started

 Knowledge management |

-Exemplary, Jitsi can be disabled like:
+For example, Jitsi can be disabled like this:

-jitsi: enabled: false
+jitsi:

-Private registries
+enabled: false Private registries

 By default, Helm charts and container images are fetched from OCI registries.
-These registries can be found in most cases in the openDesk/component section on Open CoDE.
+These registries can be found in most cases in the openDesk/component section on openCode.

 For untouched upstream artifacts that do not belong to a functional component's core, we use upstream registries like Docker Hub.

-for a private Helm chart registry.
+global.imageRegistryfor a private image registry andglobal.helmRegistryfor a private Helm chart registry.

 global: imageRegistry: "my_private_registry.domain.tld"